jacoacoacob/schevent-frontend/README.md

 # Schevent Frontend

-This is a React / Next.js frontend for **Schevent**, a simple calendar event management application.
+This is a React / Next.js frontend for **Schevent**, a simple calendar event management system.

 _Checkout the **Schevent** NestJS backend [here](https://github.com/jacoacoacob/schevent)._

-The frontend consists of a single page where a user can
+This app consists of a single page where a user can:
 - Create a new event with information including: event name, start date/time, description, and invitees.
 - See a list of all events sorted by start date/time where events happening sooner appear at the top.
+- Update event details
--
+- Delete events

+## Design Choices

+For time's sake, and because the state management requirements were relatively simple, I used React's Context provider + hooks state management pattern to expose an Events List [Fetcher](./src/app/_hooks/use-fetcher.ts) through my [`useEventsList` hook](./src/app/_components/events-provider.tsx) .
+This was quicker and more light-weight to setup but lacks the auditability of something like Redux (or a Redux-like system implemented with React's `useReducer` hook).

+I used [openapi-typescript](https://openapi-ts.pages.dev/introduction) and [openapi-fetch](https://openapi-ts.pages.dev/openapi-fetch/) to generate typescript interfaces from the swagger-enabled NestJS API and create a fetch client with typed request / response values.
+GraphQL is definitely the other obvious choice for schema driven full stack development but I was more comfortable with Swagger and REST conventions and went with them for the sake of time.

+I used TailwindCSS for styling because it's nice (if you install the [recommended extendsions](./.vscode/extensions.json)) and I like it 🙂

+I created a custom [date/time picker component](./src/app/_components/edit-event-date-time.tsx) that only allows users choose from a list 5-minute incremented times to set the event start time. _This allows the notification system on the backend to only query the database once every 5 minutes instead of polling more often or implementing a more stateful dynamic cron-job creation system._

+I made an effort to put as much business logic in custom [hooks](./src/app/_hooks/) so as to keep component rendering logic cleaner.

 ## Running Locally